 Why this process is needed?

 This system application is essential for the correct system functioning.
 The main task it carries is a correct execution of the programs, based on dynamic-link libraries (DLL).
-DLLs act as toolkits that allow to the creation of the functions in the program.
-Every program needs its own chain of dynamic-link libraries, and to make the calling of these DLLs easier, Windows offers such a function.
+DLLs act as toolkits that allow the creation of the functions in the program.
+Every program needs its chain of dynamic-link libraries, and to make the calling of these DLLs easier, Windows offers such a function.

 Besides these functions, rundll32 also allows calling different system functions manually, from the command prompt.
 For example, to call the Control Panel, you need to type the next command: